djnavarro/learning-cpp/notes/chapter-01.md

 ## The hello world program

-As always, we start with a "hello world" program.
-Here's the source:
+As is tradition in every computer science text, the book starts with a "hello world" program designed to highlight core behaviour of the language.
+Here's the source, modified -- per my own tradition -- to print a slightly modified message:

 ``` cpp
 // helloworld.cpp